-When air gets crisp and leaves start falling, the holiday season can be felt waiting just around the corner.
-It’s generally agreed that October is the domain of all things Autumn and Halloween related, but once the calendar turns to November, the lines between other holidays aren’t always so clear.
+When the air gets crisp and leaves start falling, the holiday season can be felt waiting just around the corner.
+It’s generally agreed that October is the domain of all things autumn– and Halloween-related, but once the calendar turns to November, the lines between other holidays aren’t always so clear.

-The annual debate of when it’s appropriate to decorate, celebrate, or even think about Christmas decorations can be a bit contentious.
+The annual concern of when you should put your Christmas decorations up can be a bit debatable.
 Should you set up your tree before Thanksgiving?
 Only decorate it on Christmas Eve?
 How soon is too soon, and when does waiting patiently turn into just decorating at the last minute?

-So to help settle the debate, we went in search of every opinion on it we could find on the matter – and then tried to make sense of it.
+So to help settle the uncertainty on the best time to put up a Christmas tree, we went in search of every opinion on it we could find on the matter—and then tried to make sense of it.
 Turns out there are a few different answers depending on how and why you celebrate Christmas.

-There are lots of opinions on the right time frame, with outliers suggesting that the tree should go up as early as before Halloween!
+There are lots of opinions on the right time frame, with outliers suggesting that the tree should go up as early as before Halloween.
 However, most people can agree on a couple of different dates that work best.
-In informal polls online, the day or weekend after Thanksgiving emerged as the most common time to put up your tree, with the first week of December coming in as another popular timeframe.
+In informal polls online, the day or weekend after Thanksgiving emerged as the best time to put up your Christmas tree, with the first week of December coming in as another popular timeframe.

-The first week of December is just as valid, providing time to separate the two holidays a bit and still leaving a whole month to have your tree and decorations on display.
+The first week of December is just as valid, providing some time to separate the two holidays and still leaving a whole month to have your tree and decorations on display.

-If You Want to Focus on The Religious Celebrations Around Christmas
+When Do You Put Up Your Christmas Tree If You Want to Focus on the Religious Celebrations Around Christmas?

-In Christian tradition, Advent starts 4 Sundays before Christmas and is a period of reflection and preparation for the coming of Christ.
+Advent starts four Sundays before Christmas and is a period of reflection and preparation for the coming of Christ.
 It ends on Christmas Eve, at which point the official Christmas season begins.
-This lasts for 12 days and ends on January 6th, the Feast of Epiphany (which celebrates the 3 kings reaching the baby Jesus).
+This lasts for 12 days and ends on January 6th, the Feast of Epiphany (which celebrates the three kings reaching the baby Jesus).

-Within this timeline, it’s important to not take away from the significance of Advent by putting up your tree too early and jumping into Christmas celebrations, so most religious sources recommend waiting till at least the 3rd Sunday of Advent.
-After that, any day up till Christmas Eve is fine to put your tree up.
+Within this timeline, it’s important to not take away from the significance of Advent by putting up your tree too early and jumping into Christmas celebrations.
+Most religious sources recommend waiting till at least the third Sunday of Advent.
+Looking at Christmas tree history, any day until Christmas Eve is fine to put your tree up.

-Of course, current trends and religious tradition are not the only factors that affect timing during the holidays.
+Current trends and religious traditions are not the only factors that may affect timing during the holidays.
 Be sure to ask yourself these questions before penciling in your decorating day:

 Is your tree live or artificial?

-Live trees can last around 4 weeks, so you should probably not put a live tree up before the beginning of December, or you risk a carpet of dried needles before Christmas even gets there.
-If you are using an artificial tree, you have a lot more leeway, as it will look the same regardless of timing.
+Live trees can last around four weeks, so you should probably not put a live tree up before the beginning of December.
+Otherwise, you risk a carpet of dried needles before Christmas even gets there.
+If you are using an artificial tree, you have a lot more leeway as it will look the same regardless of timing.

 When do you have time?

 The holidays are a busy season, and when it comes down to it, not everyone has time to decorate on a schedule.
-If it makes the holidays more enjoyable to put up the decorations before all the hustle and bustle takes over, then do it!
+If it makes the holidays more enjoyable to put up the decorations before all the hustle and bustle takes over, then do it earlier.

 When will any guests be there?